The average company in the United States spends about $4,000 to hire a new employee. The hiring process often takes up to 52 days.

 - A simple, intuitive dashboard makes creating and managing processes feel less overwhelming

-- Excellent at training you to use Trainual.
+- Detailed training to use the software.
 As soon as you hit the dashboard, there are built-in walkthroughs and user guides that are easy to follow and replicate.
-It’s easy to feel like you need a manual on how to make a manual, and Trainual bypasses that completely

 - A great pool of templates to get you started.
 No need to build from scratch unless your documentation is very industry-specific, in which case the content creation UI is very simple to begin